Corshan/moviesAppAPI/readMe.md

  + Get Actors - gets a list of actors
 ​
  + Get actor by id - gets an actors details by id
 ​
- + Feature 3 - ......
-​
-   e.g.
-​
- + Get Similar Movies:  Get a list of similar movies using a movie ID.
-​
 ## Installation Requirements
 ​